Can-ZHOU/Group2-Android/README.md

 - **Shrey Wahi**
   - I worked on the front end in this project and learned about some of the backend part.
   - I worked on a major part of the register page and the join meeting pages.
+- **Tom Mulligan**
+My job was the group leader.
+It was my responsibility to ensure the smooth working of the group throughout the semester.
+As part of this, I  had to coordinate with members individually, keep a balanced review of the group's overall progress and lead the group through implementing our plan in an efficient as realistic manner.
+This role did pose challenges throughout the semester.
+The transition from the group of four to the group of eight required that I communicate frequently with group members and relay any queries to the overall group.
+The initial phase of deciding the direction that the group was to follow posed challenges in this regard.
+However I do think that the group dynamic did work well, with very few disagreements occurring and deadlines rarely being missed.
+More recently, my role as group leader has become more intensive, especially in the area of maintaining a consistent level of contact via WhatsApp and Zoom.
+Coordinating with differing time zones and commitments have meant that organising meetings and making contact is a lot more difficult than before.
+However to credit the group, we have pulled through and continued with great progress recently.

 - **Ujjawal Aggarwal**
   - Managed Frontend for Booking System (T Life) and Backend for Time Zone Planner (Huddle) app
   - Booking System (worked on Login, and profiles pages ) and Huddle (worked on Home activity, Sign Up activity and Login Activity) and Group Icon